nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 ![sftp_logs_file_example.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/sftp_logs_file_example.png)
 ## Recommendation
-* We recommend to send logs into Windows Event Viewer since it is more manageable and sui
+* We recommend to send logs into Windows Event Viewer since it is more manageable and suitable to use in production
+* There is no log file rotation available when logging into a log file.
+Hence the file may become very large after sometime.
+Hence logging into log file is not advisable for production scenarios
+*

 ### References
 * OpenSSH logging official documentation - https://github.com/PowerShell/Win32-OpenSSH/wiki/Logging-Facilities